Sid2728/Ethos/README.md

 - Django: A high-level Python web framework for rapid development.
 - Django templates: Used to create HTML templates for rendering views.
-- SQLite: A lightweight, file-based database used as the default database backend in Django.
+- SQLite: A lightweight, file-based database used as the default database backend in Django.(for local server)
+- postgres (for deployement)

 For a complete list of dependencies, refer to the `requirements.txt` file.